mobxjs/mobx/notes.md

     -   [x] codemod babel
     -   [x] codemod leave decorators
     -   [x] migrate decorate calls as well
+    -   [ ] migrate privates correctly
     -   [ ] unit tests for `ignoreImports`
     -   [ ] unit tests for `keepDecorators`
 -   [ ] ES5 support
     -   [x] combine with ES5?
     -   [x] backport tests and code to v4(6)
-    -   [ ] make sure legacy array implementation is opt in
+    -   [x] make sure legacy array implementation is opt in
     -   [ ] map / set as opt-in as well?
-    -   [ ] compare mobx.configure options between v4 and v5
+    -   [x] compare mobx.configure options between v4 and v5
     -   [ ] two or 3 modes for configure useProxies?
 If two, kill `deep` option to observable?
 -   [ ] annotations instead of decorators
+    -   [ ] update typings for makeObservable with private keys
-    -   [ ] get rid of all that pending decorators shizzle
+    -   [x] get rid of all that pending decorators shizzle
     -   [x] Todo: check how important array of decorators is, see original issue -> This will be breaking issue, as we are going to treat action etc different?
     -   [ ] Optimize: cache meta data
     -   [x] observable / extendObservable use decorators args